Mines is operating under Remote Work: Phase 2 through July 31, 2020. (Updated 6/29/20)

 All Mines Athletics youth sports summer camps are canceled for 2020.
 Any camp registrations that have already been made will be refunded in full with no action needed on the registrants’ part.
 (Updated 5/22/20)

 Summer II: During Summer II, starting June 22, 10 courses will have in-person instruction on campus.
 The remaining courses will continue to be offered through remote delivery or Trefny-designed online courses.
-The in-person courses will be a mix of 100 percent face-to-face instruction and hybrid models, where lectures are delivered remotely but labs are on campus.
 For a full list of Summer II courses and their mode of delivery, go to mines.edu/registrar/summer-ii-2020-course-schedule/.

 Effective June 1, 2020, the following new travel restrictions and guidance are now in place: